 The place where adventures begin

-The Royal Gorge Bridge & Park is more than just your average theme park.
-It’s a part of Colorado’s history.
-Bridge construction started back in 1929, but the Gorge itself is millions of years in the making.
-And even the Royal Gorge Fire of 2013 couldn’t stop the fun and excitement from happening for years to come.
-The Royal Gorge Bridge & Park: Combining God’s Splendor with Man’s Ingenuity.
-Sit back and see how it all came to be.
+The Royal Gorge Bridge & Park is more than just your average park.
+It’s an intricate part of Colorado’s history.
+While bridge construction was completed in 1929, the Gorge itself is millions of years in the making.
+No act of nature or mankind can stop the fun and excitement from happening for years to come!

 The Earliest Visitors

 Dinosaurs and humans welcome

 From stegosaurus to Sioux, the Royal Gorge has seen many kinds of visitors throughout its long history.
 Over 100 million years ago, dinosaurs roamed the Royal Gorge region, including allosaurus, comptosaurus, stegosaurus, and the mighty brontosaurus.
 Unfortunately, there was no zip line for the dinosaurs to ride yet!
 Paleontologists have made fossil discoveries of these ancient species less than three miles from the Royal Gorge Bridge.

 Many, many years after the dinosaurs lived here, the Native American Indians arrived, hunting and camping in sheltered canyons throughout this region.
 In fact, the Ute Indians, a mountain tribe, often wintered in the Royal Gorge to escape the wind and the cold.
 And a number of Plains Indian tribes, including Sioux, Cheyenne, Kiowa, Blackfeet and Comanche, followed buffalo herds down into the meadows in the warmer months.